matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 devices.
 Similarly, it allows Bob to process the verification on one device without having to involve all of his devices.

-When Bob's device receives a ``m.key.verification.request``, it should prompt Bob to verify keys with Alice using one of the supported methods in the request.
+When Bob's device receives an ``m.key.verification.request``, it should prompt Bob to verify keys with Alice using one of the supported methods in the request.
 If Bob's device does not understand any of the methods, it should not cancel the request as one of his other devices may support the request.
 Instead, Bob's device should